ibm-cloud-docs/satellite/ts-locations-debug.md

     ```
     {: pre}

-3. Ensure that `localhost` with any appended search domains in your DNS configuration either do not resolve to anything, or resolve only to `127.0.0.1`.
-In the `/etc/resolv.conf` file that manages DNS resolution for each host, multiple search domains, such as `search ibm.com`, might be listed.
+3. Ensure that `localhost` with any appended search domains in your DNS configuration either does not resolve to anything, or resolves only to `127.0.0.1`.
+In the `/etc/resolv.conf` file that manages DNS resolution for each host, multiple search domains, such as `search ibm.com`, can be listed.
 Calico Typha pods on each host run a health check that uses `localhost` resolution.
-However, some search domains might be appended when the health check attempts to resolve `localhost`, which causes the health check to fail.
-To ensure that the health check can run properly, make sure that none of the listed search domains resolve to anything other than the `127.0.0.1` IP address when appended to `localhost`.
+When search domains are appended during the health check's attempt to resolve `localhost`, the health check fails.
+To ensure that the health check runs properly, make sure that none of the listed search domains resolve to anything other than the `127.0.0.1` IP address when appended to `localhost`.

 ## R0045: Host read-only file system issues
 {: #R0045}